bsyamini/Order-Details-SQL-Report/README.md

 - Detection and management of data anomalies such as missing item_id entries
 - Support business stakeholders in strategic inventory and sales planning

+# Project Repository Structure

 /Order_Details_Analysis_Project
 │
 ├── /Data
 │ ├── /Raw_Data
 │ │ └── order_details.xlsx # Raw dataset of order details in XLSX format
 │ └── /Cleaned_Data
 │ └── Order_Details_Report.xlsx # Cleaned dataset with pivot tables and sorted data
 │
 ├── /SQL_Scripts
 │ ├── create_tables.sql # SQL script for creating database tables
 │ ├── insert_data.sql # SQL script for inserting data into tables
-│   ├── analysis_queries_
-│     summary_report.sql                  # SQL queries for data analysis and reporting, │                                         Additional queries for summary or report generation │
+│ ├── analysis_queries.sql # SQL queries for data analysis and reporting
+│ └── summary_report.sql # Additional queries for summary or report generation
 │
 ├── /Reports
 │ ├── order_report.ppt # PowerPoint presentation for order analysis report
 │ └── README.md # Markdown file explaining project structure and instructions
 │
 └── README.md # Main documentation for the entire project including overview, setup, and usage

-Explanation:
+## Explanation:

-/Data folder: Stores all raw and cleaned datasets, with clear separation.
+- **/Data folder:** Stores all raw and cleaned datasets, with clear separation.

-/SQL_Scripts folder: Contains all SQL-related scripts, categorized by purpose.
+- **/SQL_Scripts folder:** Contains all SQL-related scripts, categorized by purpose.

-/Reports folder: Includes presentation files and documentation that summarize findings.
+- **/Reports folder:** Includes presentation files and documentation that summarize findings.

-The README.md files serve as documentation for understanding the structure, project overview, and instructions on how to set up and execute scripts.
+- The `README.md` files serve as documentation for understanding the structure, project overview, and instructions on how to set up and execute scripts.